 1804 – March 21st, Captain Don Bernardo de Bonavía takes command on East Falkland.

 1805 – Spanish maps start to refer to the islands as the ‘Malvinas’.

-March 21st, Lt.
+March 21st, Lieut.
 Antonio Leal de Ibarra y Oxinando takes over the presidio.

 October 21st, the Battle of Trafalgar severely reduces the capacity of Spain to communicate with its South American colonies